getsentry/sentry/src/sentry/pipeline/README.md

    One to call the pipelines `initialize` method, and the next which is called to move through the pipeline

- * Pipelines are bound to a specific organization and user when they are being executed.
+ * Pipelines are bound to a specific session when they are being executed.

 ## Pipeline Providers